- Academic Studies Press

 I Am a Hitman

-Hitmen commit heinous crimes virtually every day of the week and, in most instances, we don't even realise.
+Hitmen commit heinous crimes virtually every day of the week and, in most instances, we don’t even realize.

-There have been close calls, failed attempts and a lot of looking over my shoulder.
+There have been close calls, failed attempts and a lot of looking over his shoulder.

-And now, I've decided to come clean and seek atonement for my life as a murderer and one of the most covertly dangerous men alive.
+And now, he has decided to come clean and seek atonement for his life as a murderer and one of the most covertly dangerous men alive.

-This is an account of a life lived between our world and a shadowy underworld of criminals… a life lived under the radar of the law… a life lived in death.
+An account of a life lived between our world and a shadowy underworld of criminals, a life lived under the radar of the law, a life lived in death.

-This is the story of my life as a hitman.
+This is the true story of a hitman.

 Never Again